 Registering and Requesting Materials

 The Botany Libraries use the HOLLIS Special Request for patron registration and to process requests.
 First-time researchers may register prior to or upon arrival.
-Instructions for creating an account are located here
+Learn more about creating a Special Request account.

 Using your Harvard Library Special Collections Request Account account, researchers can: